thedynamiclinker/ld/Mission.md

 Every one of these businesses has the same problem.

+They're places you go either:
+1. alone, or
-They're places you go either (1) alone, or (2) with people you already know.
+2. with people you already know.

 They're not places that you can easily meet new people.